mushroomfire/mdapy/README.rst

 -------------

 - After installing mdapy, type **mdapy** at CMD can start the GUI mode.
 Note that this mode only runs on Windows platform now.
+- A standalone version can be found in release page.

 .. image:: doc/source/images/GUI.gif